 - (7) A statement authorizing release to the Board of information enumerated in the application and any attachments thereto.

 - (8) A certification under penalty of perjury, signed and dated by the practice setting's administrative officer, whose name is printed below his/her signature, that the facility has entered into an agreement with the applicant for a minimum of three years; that the applicant can speak a Medi-Cal threshold language effectively in order to provide service; that it will pay the applicant a prevailing wage and not offset any loan repayments by the program against the applicant's salary; and that it is a "practice setting" as defined in Section 1971(f) of the code.

 - (9) A certification under penalty of perjury as to the contents of the application and any attachments, signed and dated by the applicant.

 - (b) Application filing periods will be dependent upon available funding and the number of openings in the program.
 Every application filing period shall be posted on the board's web site and shall close not earlier than 30 days after the date on which openings are first posted.
 Section 1042.3(a) notwithstanding, an application that is either not complete or not received by the final filing date shall not be considered, and shall be returned to the applicant.

 Health Resources and Services Administration State Loan Repayment Program (SLRP)

 The California State Loan Repayment Program (SLRP) increases the number of primary care providers available to practice direct patient care in Health Professional Shortage Areas in California.
 Qualified applicants may receive up to $50,000 in educational loan repayments over a two-year period in exchange for providing direct patient care.
 Practice sites must be willing to match the SLRP award, on a dollar-for-dollar basis, in addition to salary.
-Program information and the application is available through the Office of Statewide Health Planning and Development
+Program information and the application is available through the Department of Health Care Access and Information.

 National Health Service Corps/Loan Repayment Program (NHSC/FLRP)